studiohyperdrive/ngx-tools/projects/forms/README.md

 Given that the DataFormAccessor is a special case of the regular FormAccessor, all earlier mentioned methods and @Inputs are still applicable.

+### createAccessorProviders

+In order to make a component accessible through an `AbstractControl`, the `NG_VALUE_ACCESSOR` needs to be provided to the component.
+In the same vain, in order to make the validation work, the `NG_VALIDATORS` needs to be provided.

+To simplify this process, `ngx-forms` provides a helpful util function called `createAccessorProviders`.
+This will automatically generate all the necessary providers for the `ngx-forms` workflow.

+In the examples section you will find out how this is implemented.

 ### Examples

 #### Simple example